Privacy Policy

 The Service may contain links to third-party websites and services (including the SaaS applications you track).
 We are not responsible for the privacy practices or content of these third parties.
 We encourage you to review the privacy policies of any third-party sites you visit.

-13. Changes to This Privacy Policy
+15. Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
-We will notify you of any changes by:
+We will notify you of any material changes by:

 • Posting the new Privacy Policy on this page